Get an EEC Professional Certification

 • A signature from the Chief Executive Officer

 Note: We accept training CEUs from CCEI, MAEYC, or NAEYC only.
 If your training is from CCEI, we only accept the infant-toddler (4.5 CEUs) and childcare administration trainings (6 CEUs).
-Professional Development Points or workshop attendance verification are not substitutes for CEUs and won’t be accepted.
+Professional Development Points or workshop attendance verification are not substitutes for CEUs and we don’t accept them.

 Child Development Associate (CDA) credential